Conor's story: finding fun on the isolation ward

-“We have been at GOSH for so long it feels like a second home.
+Conor, aged 14, was diagnosed with Acute Lymphoblastic Leukaemia at four years old.
+He recently underwent a bone marrow transplant.
+On Paul O'Grady's Little Heroes we meet Conor during his time on the isolation ward.
+His mum, Jules, shares his story.“We have been at GOSH for so long it feels like a second home.
 I don’t think Conor could have been in a better place.”

 Conor was four years old when he was diagnosed with a form of cancer called Acute Lymphoblastic Leukaemia.
 After a short stay at his local hospital, Conor was referred to Great Ormond Street Hospital (GOSH).

 His mum Jules explains the treatment Conor first received: “When Conor was sent to GOSH he went onto a treatment regime that lasted for three years, which included daily doses of chemotherapy.
 He was an in-patient for around two months,on and off.

 “Hearing your son has cancer is everyone’s worst nightmare.
 I had already had cancer myself so knew what to expect,but this was a complete shock.”

 Sadly, Conor relapsed in March 2016 and was told the cancer had spread to his central nervous system.
 His treatment was adapted to include chemotherapy and cranial radiotherapy.
 In September 2017, Conor and his family were told he had relapsed again.